SharonMaryCharles/medical-bill-react-app-sharon-mary-charles/README.md

 To Run the project, kindly follow to below steps:

-Step 1: Download this project from the repository \n Step 2: Open the folder in Visual Studio Code IDE
+Step 1: Download this project from the repository

+Step 2: Open the folder in Visual Studio Code IDE
 Step 3: Open a terminal in Visual Studio Code IDE and type -> npm install Step 4: In the same terminal, type -> npm install react-router-dom@5